sukibeww/monopoly-terminal/readme.md

 **Perchase Property:**

    If the player lands on an unowned property, the player may buy it for the price listed on that property's space.
 If they agree to buy it, they pay the Bank the amount shown on the property space and receives the deed for that property.
 If they refuse to buy the property for the amount stated on the deed, the property is auctioned.
 Bidding may start at any price, and all players may bid.
 The highest bidder wins the property and pays the Bank the amount bid and receives the property's title deed.
 Railroads and utilities are also considered properties.
-   Property names ,Abbrevation and Cost
+   Property names , Abbreviation and Cost
 ```
 darwin = Property.new("Darwin", 100, "DRW")
 alice_spring = Property.new("Alice Spring", 120, "ASP")